neilramaswamy/sorta-cool/README.md

 ### How Does it Work?

+I'll explain how I implemented Merge Sort below.
 I'm going to assume strong ability with the following Typescript concepts (soon, I'll update this section to be more accessible to readers who aren't as familiar with these Typescript concepts):

 -   [Conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) (using `extends` and `infer`)
 -   Recursive conditional types